humansconf/humansconf.org/index.md

 ## Virtual Open Space

-Our first Virtual Open Space, that is a fully online event, will take place on June 2nd.
-[Check out the invitation and register](/events/2020-06-02-virtual-open-space).
+Our first Virtual Open Space, a fully online event, tool place on June 2nd.
+[Check out how it went](/events/2020-06-02-virtual-open-space).

 ## Our Vision